 USGS Science to Support the Elwha River Restoration Project

 The estuary of the Elwha River includes approximately 0.35 km2 of wetlands, which combined represent only about 0.04% of the total river watershed area.
 Although this area is relatively small, the estuarine habitat of the Elwha River provides an important refuge for juvenile salmon and other wildlife.
 Studies of the estuary have been carried out with collaboration with the Lower Elwha Klallam Tribe, which owns and manages most of the estuarine complex.
-These studies include investigations of the hydrology, sedimentation, ecology, and vegetation within this estuary, as detailed below.

 The Elwha River estuary is the primary location of water mixing between the river, local aquifers and the coastal waters of the Strait of Juan de Fuca.
 This mixing—which is strongly influenced by the tides of the Strait—creates brackish water conditions that vary throughout the estuary and over tidal and annual cycles.
 Monitoring of the flow of water through this system and water properties within this system has been conducted through collaboration between the Lower Elwha Klallam Tribe and the USGS.
 These measurements of flow, salinity, temperature and water levels will be important to track during and following the dam removal to see how the hydrology of the estuary changes following this event.

 For more information about the hydrology of the estuary see Magirl and others (2011), which is chapter 4 of the USGS Scientific Investigations Report 2011-5120, available at http://pubs.usgs.gov/sir/2011/5120/.